swiftlang/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

-It is important to notice that, when the transport determines that the identity is not local, the static `resolve` only performs a memory allocation for a "proxy" representing a remote instance - no memory has to be allocated for stored properties of such remote actor, because they will never be accessed, making remote references extremelly memory efficient (!).
-Thus, resolving an actor does not neccessarily perform an inter-process action, even if the identity is for a remote instance.
+It is important to notice that, when the transport determines that the identity is not local, the static `resolve` only performs a memory allocation for a "proxy" representing a remote instance - no memory has to be allocated for stored properties of such remote actor, because they will never be accessed, making remote references extremely memory efficient (!).
+Thus, resolving an actor does not necessarily perform an inter-process action, even if the identity is for a remote instance.
 Inter-process actions are only guaranteed when calling a distributed method on a remote instance.
 Nevertheless, a resolve action may throw an error if the transport decides that it cannot resolve the passed in identity, e.g., because it is for a different transport.

 In addition, it is up to the transport to determine whether an identity is local or not.
 This is how concepts like *virtual actors* may be implemented.
 While discussing the semantics of virtual actors is out of scope for this proposal, the ability to possibly support them in the future is important.